mcvoid/mcvoid.github.io/content/docs/player-guide/core-rules/_index.md

 | Flanked              | Opponents attacks have advantage
 | Behind cover         | Opponents attacks have disadvantage
 | Unconscious          | Opponents attacks have advantage
-| Teary-eyed from watching your true love die | Attacks have disadvantage
+| Teary-eyed from watching your true love die | Attacks on both sides have disadvantage
 | Your ally being used as human shield by target | Attacks on target have disadvantage

 ### Exhaustion